 From Quebec explorers easily proceeded up the St. Lawrence and then into the Great Lakes.
 In 1634, exactly 100 years after Cartier's first landing on the Atlantic coast of the continent, the first white man, traveling with seven Huron Indians, entered Lake Michigan by way of the Straits of Mackinac.
 He was French explorer Jean Nicollet, agent for Governor Champlain of New France, who had been sent westward to explore the unknown territory.
 On the shore of Green Bay, believing that he had reached China, Nicollet dressed in colorful embroidered silk robes before landing.
 Encountering Winnebago Indians, he soon realized his mistake.

-In the second half of the 17th century the progress of French colonization accelerated.
+In the second half of the 17th century, the progress of French colonization accelerated.
 Missions and forts were established in quick succession along the St. Lawrence and at scattered locations around the Great Lakes.
 The first mission in the Lake Michigan region was built by the Jesuit Father Claude Jean Allouez in 1669 on Green Bay, and in 1671 was moved to the site of the present town of De Pere, Wisconsin, the name referring to Father Allouez.
 Soon there was a village of traders, and it became the starting point for southern and westward travel via an important water route: the Fox-Wisconsin portage to the Mississippi River (the Indians called the Mississippi River, "Sinnissippi," meaning "rocky waters").
 Marquette and Jolliet, in 1673, are among the better known French explorers who began their journeys there.
 (Thirty years later, when traders had established themselves in Chicago as well, overland traffic between the two settlements was maintained by way of the Green Bay Indian Trail.
 One of the major trails of early Chicago, it can still be traced in the city street pattern as Clark Street, where it follows a former beach ridge of ancient Lake Chicago.

-|CLICK MAP TO OPEN IN FULL SIZE.|
+|CLICK MAP TO OPEN IN FULL-SIZE.|

-During the next 25 years many other missionaries, traders, and military men followed the pathways opened by Marquette and Jolliet, travelling south from their bases at the north end of Lake Michigan and leaving their footprints at Chicago and in the Illinois River valley.
+During the next 25 years many other missionaries, traders, and military men followed the pathways opened by Marquette and Jolliet, traveling south from their bases at the north end of Lake Michigan and leaving their footprints at Chicago and in the Illinois River valley.
 The early French exploration of North America and its penetration of the Great Lakes region were, however, but a prelude to the story of the extensive activity and settlement in the area that is now Chicago.

 With these incentives, a cultural collaboration emerged that would endure for nearly a century.
 Both societies, Illinois and French, changed during this period of interaction.
 So did the cultural relationship between them.
 The collaboration was built on three cornerstones: economy, military, and religion.
 The Illinois and French became co-dependent trade partners and military allies, while at the same time the French sought to "civilize" the Indians by converting them to Christianity.
 These interactions spawned changes in other aspects of life, including technology, settlement, marriage, and population size.
 The effects of collaboration were uneven in the sense that the Indians changed to a greater degree than did the French colonists.
 However, both societies were affected in important ways.

 It is difficult to say exactly when the collaboration began.
-The Illinois and French were cognizant of each another decades before they actually met.
+The Illinois and French were cognizant of each other, decade before they actually met.
 Samuel de Champlain, the explorer who has been called the "Father of New France," took baby steps toward the Illinois when he began charting the St. Lawrence River valley and the eastern Great Lakes in the early 1600s.
 Champlain also initiated the French fur trade.

 |Samuel de Champlain 1567-1635. - The Father of New France.|